ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 ---
-title: "Addressing the Criticisms of Absorption Cost Systems with Activity Based Costing (ABC)"
+title: "Activity-Based Costing (ABC)"
 ---

+## Addressing the Criticisms of Absorption Cost Systems with Activity Based Costing (ABC)
 ### Outline of our discussion of absorption costing:

 - In this lecture we will introduce activity-based costing (ABC) and compare it